getify/You-Dont-Know-JS/types & grammar/ch3.md

 Object.prototype.toString.call( a ); // "[object String]"
 ```

-The result of the constructor form of value creation (`new String("abc")`) is an object-wrapper around the primitive (`"abc"`) value.
+The result of the constructor form of value creation (`new String("abc")`) is an object wrapper around the primitive (`"abc"`) value.

-Importantly, `typeof` shows that these objects are not their own special *types*, but more appropriately they are sub-types of the `object` type.
+Importantly, `typeof` shows that these objects are not their own special *types*, but more appropriately they are subtypes of the `object` type.

 This object wrapper can further be observed with: